-When you call Window Works for your free shop at home appointment, either Kim or LuAnn will meet with you to assess your window treatment needs and make the best recommendation from all available options—based on the structure of the window, your personal style and your budget.
+When you call Window Works for your free virtual consultation, either Kim or LuAnn will meet with you to assess your window treatment needs and make the best recommendation from all available options—based on the structure of the window, your personal style and your budget.

 Roman shades are currently the single most popular window treatment in the interior design field today.
 Why?

 Simply put, roman shades truly can be adapted for nearly any room in your home, enhancing nearly every style of home décor.
 As versatile as they are beautiful, most styles of roman shades fit as nicely into your formal dining room as they do into your children’s nursery.